klorine28/MindsDB_gmail_summariser/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
+This section should list any major frameworks/libraries that bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]